Teksta versija

 [8 July 2011]

 Section 35.
-(1) If an acceptable price is reached at an auction (Sections 17 and 32), validation may only be refused if a deviation has been observed in the organisation of the auction from the auction procedures provided for in this Law or the provisions of the auction or it is established that the bidder is a person who may not enter into transactions or who has not had the right to participate in the auction (Sections 16 and 18).
+(1) If an acceptable price is reached at an auction (Sections 17 and 32), validation may only be refused if a deviation from the auction procedures stipulated by in this Law or the provisions of the auction has been permitted in the organisation of the auction or it is established that the bidder is a person who may not enter into transactions or who has not had the right to participate in the auction (Sections 16 and 18).

 (2) If the results of the auction of property have not been validated and the price bid at the auction exceeds the notional price of the property together with expenditures of the auction, a new auction of the property shall be organised under the same conditions.
 Otherwise, another type of alienation of property specified in this Law (Sections 3 and 7) may be chosen but alienation of immovable property shall be continued in accordance with the procedures laid down in Section 32 of this Law.

 Section 36.
-(1) A bidder of the property of a public person shall sign a purchase contract within thirty days after validation of the results of an auction.
-A contract for the purchase of immovable property shall be signed by the Minister for Finance or an authorised person thereof on behalf of the State, by the head of the decision-making body of a derived public person or an authorised person thereof on behalf of the relevant derived public person, but a contract for the purchase of movable property shall be signed by the head of a public person or the institution thereof that possesses or holds the property or an authorised person thereof, or the head of the managing body of a capital company that possesses or holds the property or an authorised person thereof.
+(1) A bidder of the property of a public entity shall sign a purchase contract within thirty days after validation of the results of an auction.
+A contract for the purchase of immovable property shall be signed by the Minister for Finance or an authorised person thereof on behalf of the State, by the head of the decision-making body of a derived public entity or an authorised person thereof on behalf of the relevant derived public entity, but a contract for the purchase of movable property shall be signed by the head of a public entity for the institution thereof that possesses or holds the property or an authorised person thereof, or the head of the managing body of a capital company that possesses or holds the property or an authorised person thereof.

-(3) Upon selling the immovable property of a public person on an instalment basis, the time period for the payment shall not exceed five years.
-A buyer shall pay six per cent a year for the deferred payment calculated on the basis of the outstanding part of the purchase price and for late payments specified in the purchase contract - default interest amounting to 0.1% of the delayed amount of payment for each day of delay.
+(3) When selling an immovable property of a public entity on the hire purchase basis, the payment term shall not exceed five years.
+A buyer shall pay six per cent a year of the outstanding part of the purchase price for the deferred payment and default interest amounting to 0.1 per cent of the delayed amount of payment for each day of delay - for the delayed payment deadlines specified in the purchase contract.
 These conditions shall be included in the purchase contract.
-The authority which organises the alienation of the immovable property of a public person may grant the right to the buyer to corroborate the property acquired in the Land Register in its own name if the buyer concurrently corroborates pledge rights in the Land Register in favour of the alienator.
+The authority which organises the alienation of the immovable property of a public entity may grant the right to the buyer to corroborate the property acquired in the Land Register in its own name if the buyer concurrently corroborates pledge rights in the Land Register in favour of the alienator.

 [30 October 2008; 21 October 2010; 8 July 2011; 29 October 2015]